WahomeVincent/Phase_1_Independent_Project_Moringa/README.md

 <h2>Setup</h2>
-<p>Since this project only fetches data from a free public API, there isn't much, if any,setup required by the user required so as tou interact with this project.</p>
+<p>Since this project only fetches data from a free public API, there isn't much, if any,setup required by the user required so as to interact with this project.</p>

 <p>You can find the live link to my project here <a href = "https://wahomevincent.github.io/Phase_1_Independent_Project/">
 </p>